 Reduces inflammation and pain sensation.

 Dentistry is changing as we are now using modern science to practice dentistry.
 The ozone therapy has been more beneficial than present conventional therapeutic modalities.
-This state of the art technology allows us to take a minimally invasive and conservative approach to dental treatment.
+This state-of-the-art technology allows us to take a minimally invasive and conservative approach to dental treatment.
 The elucidation of molecular mechanisms of ozone further benefits practical application in dentistry.
-Treating patients with ozone therapy reduces the treatment time with a great deal of difference and it eliminates the bacterial count more precisely.
-The treatment is completely painless and increases the patients' acceptability and compliance with minimal adverse effects.
+Treating patients with ozone therapy reduces the treatment time by a great deal difference and it eliminates the bacterial count more precisely.
+The treatment is completely painless and increases the patients’ acceptability and compliance with minimal adverse effects.